Past Award Winners:

 Mark G. Duggan, Professor of Economics, University of Maryland, and Senior Economist, Council of Economic Advisers

-Johathan T. Kolstad, Wharton School, University of Pennsylvania, “Information and Quality when Motivation is Intrinsic: Evidence from Surgeon Report Cards”
+Jonathan T. Kolstad, Wharton School, University of Pennsylvania, “Information and Quality when Motivation is Intrinsic: Evidence from Surgeon Report Cards”

 2008

-Victor R. Fuchs Award
+Victor R. Fuchs Award: Michael Grossman

 Michael Grossman, CUNY and NBER